|

 This game is a standard 2D action game starring a skilled bear pilot from a

 Disney cartoon.
-Some the graphics and music isn't too bad but Talespin only features 7 very short levels and to add to the list
+Some of the graphics and music are not too bad but Talespin only features 7 very short levels and to add to the list

 of problems here the game has an absolutely horrible ending as well.
-Not a must
+Talespin is fun for a bit but it's not a must

 have that's for sure.